DecodedCo/twitter-map/README.md

   latitude: 48.8580119,
   longitude: 2.34294,
   radius: 500, // in km
-  sentiment: 'imdb' //acceptible arguments are 'dictionary' and 'imdb' });
+  sentiment: 'imdb' // can be 'dictionary' or 'imdb' });
 ```